motykatomasz/DeepImagePrior/README.md

     def forward(self, x):
         return self.upsample(x)
 ```
-Because we are going are tackling the problem of image reconstruction, we are going to use the hyperparameters provided by the supplementary material for the image reconstruction problem which are the following:
+Because we are going to tackle the problem of image reconstruction, we are going to use the hyperparameters provided by the supplementary material for the image reconstruction problem which are the following:

 ```katex {evaluate: true}
 z \in \R^{32xWxH} \sim U(0,\frac{1}{10})\\